shuibing9420/shuibing9420.github.io/_pages/about.md

 Award in 2019-2020, and the Best Paper Award at the SPEED'2008 workshop.

 **Announcement:** We have new Master, Ph.D., and Post-Doc openings.
-If you are interested in computer architecture, computer systems, and artificial intelligence research, please contact me with your CV.
+If you are interested in computer architecture, computer systems, and artificial intelligence systems research, please contact me with your CV.